DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 ## Business Problem

-Our application is centered CO2 consumption data that is uploaded by the userOnce the upload is final it must be approved.
+Our application is centered CO2 consumption data that is uploaded by the user.
+Once the upload is final it must be approved.
 An upload is also known as "Import".
 An import consits of the following two entities (1 Header - N Consumptions):
 * Import Header

-  The header summarizes the rows that constitute an import.
-It contains the importing and approving details such as user and timestamps.
+  The header summarizes an import.
+It contains important general importing and approving details such as user and timestamps.
 Business rules enforce consistency e.g. an approving user must be stored if the state is approved.
 One tracks the current state of the import which has the following state model:

   * Pending - Import has been done but the figures are not ready for approval
   * Finalized - Figures are ready for approval